SANGO-Kenya’s Programs Improve Food and Nutrition Security for Women Smallholder Farmers and their Families in Rural Kenya

 Agriculture Training

-• SANGO-Kenya’s agriculture experts train smallholder farmers, mostly women, to use environmentally sustainable agricultural practices that maximize crop yields, improve harvesting methods, and preserve seeds so they can be used in the next season.
+- SANGO-Kenya’s agriculture experts train women smallholder farmers in Kisumu County to use sustainable agricultural practices that maximize crop yields, improve harvesting methods, and preserve seeds for future seasons.

 Nutrition Training